 You don’t have to stop using your pillow when you give birth.
 Your body still needs support to heal and relieve the aches and pains from giving birth.
 Some pregnancy pillows can also double up as a nursing pillow.
 Or you may end up becoming too attached to your new pillow to give it up.

-Although they may be marketed as maternity pillows, U and C-shaped pillows are also excellent if you suffer from chronic pain in your back, shoulders or hips, arthritis or fibromyalgia.
+Although they may be marketed as maternity pillows, U and C-shaped pillows are also excellent if you suffer from chronic pain in your back, shoulders or hips, arthritis, or fibromyalgia.
 This is partly because the pillow provides support for your body, but as it creates a “nest” for you to sleep in, you’re less likely to move around in your sleep and wake up.
 Combined with a good back pain relief mattress, a C-shaped pillow can work wonders for long-time sufferers of joint and back pain.

 If you’re ready to introduce a new bed partner into your relationship, we’d recommend the QUEEN ROSE U-Shaped Pillow.
 Its contoured shape and adjustable fill moulds to your body providing the right level of support.
 Even once your baby arrives, you can continue to use it to support your baby when feeding.